 Placing value on educating yourself and acceptance that this is worth doing is the first place to start when working out how to find the time.
 I tend to read for myself in the mornings before I get going – it’s incorporated into my devotion time.
 I read with the kids after lunch and read to learn in the evening.

+Educating the homeschool mum is so important.
 Where can you find the time?
-How will reading more benefit you?
+How will more educated reading benefit you?